-- Oversee operational policies; Academic accountability, and financial accountability. - Annually adopt and maintain an operating budget. - Exercise continuing oversight over charter school operations. - Report its progress annually to its Sponsor, which shall forward the report to the Commissioner of Education at the same time as other annual school accountability reports. - Ensure that the charter school has retained the services of a certified public accountant for the annual financial audit, pursuant to paragraph (g), who shall submit the report to the Governing Body. - Review and approve the audit report, including audit findings and recommendations. - Monitor any financial recovery plan in order to ensure compliance with same (if applicable). - Report progress annually to its sponsor, including at least the following components (i.e. - Charter School Annual Report): - Student achievement performance data - Financial status of the School, including revenues and expenditures at a level of detail that allows for analysis of the ability to meet financial obligations and timely repayment of debt. - Documentation of the facilities in current use and any planned facilities for use by the charter school for instruction of students, administrative functions, or investment purposes. - Information about the charter school's personnel, including the proportion of instructional personnel teaching in field or out-of-field.
+- Oversee operational policies; Academic accountability, and financial accountability. - Annually adopt and maintain an operating budget.

+- Exercise continuing oversight over charter school operations. - Report its progress annually to its Sponsor, which shall forward the report to the Commissioner of Education at the same time as other annual school accountability reports. - Ensure that the charter school has retained the services of a certified public accountant for the annual financial audit, pursuant to paragraph (g), who shall submit the report to the Governing Body. - Review and approve the audit report, including audit findings and recommendations. - Monitor any financial recovery plan in order to ensure compliance with same (if applicable). - Report progress annually to its sponsor, including at least the following components (i.e. Charter School Annual Report): - Student achievement performance data - Financial status of the School, including revenues and expenditures at a level of detail that allows for analysis of the ability to meet financial obligations and timely repayment of debt. - Documentation of the facilities in current use and any planned facilities for use by the charter school for instruction of students, administrative functions, or investment purposes. - Information about the charter school's personnel, including the proportion of instructional personnel teaching in field or out-of-field.

-D. Describe the policies and procedures by which the governing board will operate, including board powers and duties; board member selection, removal procedures and term limits; code of ethics, conflict of interest, and frequency of meetings.
+D. Describe the proposed policies and procedures by which the governing board will operate, including board powers and duties; board member selection, removal procedures and term limits; code of ethics, conflict of interest, and frequency of meetings.
+If the Board has not yet developed policies, the applicant shall describe the timeline for development and approval of Board policies.